 The Dreamland Ballroom, Tuxedo Pool Hall and Beauty Shop

+The Jewell Building was built in 1923 on the southeast corner of 24th and Grant streets.
 The second floor of the Jewell building housed the Dreamland Ballroom, the premier jazz venue in North Omaha.
 The lower level of the Jewell Building housed a pool hall on the south end and a beauty shop and barber salon on the north end.
-The Dreamland Ballroom hosted musicians such as Louis Armstrong and Count Basie playing on the stage in the northeast corner.
-The rest of the over 2,500 square feet was set for dancing.
-With the end of the big band era and other venues opening to African Americans, the Dreamland closed in the early 1960 (Photo courtesy of Omaha Economic Development Corporation).
+The Dreamland Ballroom hosted musicians such as Louis Armstrong, Count Basie, Duke Ellington, Preston Love and Ray Charles playing on the stage in the northeast corner from the early 1920s to the 1960s.
+The rest of the 2,500 square foot space was set for dancing.
+With the end of the big band era and other venues opening to African Americans, the Dreamland closed in the early 1960s.
+(Photo courtesy of Omaha Economic Development Corporation)

 Basie Givens and His Orchestra

-Elmer "Basie" Givens started his own band at the age of fifteen called "The Jungle Rhythm Boys."
+Elmer "Basie" Givens started his own band at the age of 15, called "The Jungle Rhythm Boys."
 Even though his instruments were homemade, his band evolved into the well-known Basie Givens Orchestra.
-In addition to playing in Omaha, his band traveled the circuit to surrounding states and Canada (Photo courtesy of Patricia Barron).
+In addition to playing in Omaha, his band traveled the circuit to surrounding states and Canada.
+(Photo courtesy of Patricia Barron)